Coscattering Dark Matter in the Inverse Scotogenic Models: Higgs portal scenario

 From the evolutions of abundances in Figure \ref{FIG:fig1}, a notable distinction is that $\phi_1$ decouples prematurely in the coscattering scenario, which occurs roughly at $\Gamma_{\phi_1\phi_1\to\SM\SM}\sim \mathcal{H}$.
 However, the abundance $Y_{\phi_1}$ subsequently continues to show a rapid decline until the depletion of the coscattering reaction $\phi_2\SM\to\phi_1\SM$.
 Such an evolutionary trend of $Y_{\phi_1}$ in the coscattering case in our work is consistent with the result in Ref.~\cite{Alguero:2022inz}.
-By comparison, the abundance $Y_{\phi_1}$ quickly approaches a constant value after it deviates from thermal equilibrium when $\Gamma_{\phi_1\phi_2\to\SM\SM}\sim \mathcal{H}$ in the coannihilation case.
+Meanwhile, $Y_{\phi_2}$ continuously decreases due to the decline in conversion rate and the decay begins when $x\sim\mathcal{O}(10^4)$, so the suppressed magnitude has a negligible impact on dark matter.
+By comparison, the abundance $Y_{\phi_1}$ quickly approaches a constant value after it deviates from thermal equilibrium when $\Gamma_{\phi_1\phi_2\to\SM\SM}\sim \mathcal{H}$ in the coannihilation case, and the rapid decay of $\phi_{2}$ has little impact on $Y_{\phi_1}$.
+For large hierarchical $\phi_3$ with sizable Higgs portal coupling, such as $m_{\phi_3}=1600~\GeV$ and $\lambda_3=1$, it would render $\phi_3$ nearly to be a thermal bath particle, which naturally does not affect the conversion system composed of $\phi_1$ and $\phi_2$.

+Moreover, the benchmark points considered here can simultaneously satisfy the neutrino mass constraints by the parametrization of Yukawa coupling in Equation~\eqref{Eq:CIy}.
+To make sure that the Yukawa portal has a negligible contribution compared to the Higgs portal scenario, a relatively small Yukawa coupling is required.
+For instance, the following benchmark Yukawa coupling is obtained